berkanakyurek/select2-bootstrap4-theme/README.md

 #### Compatibility

-Tested with Bootstrap v4.0.0-beta.2 and Select2 v4.0.5 in latest Chrome and Safari (Mac).
+Tested with Bootstrap v4.1.1 and Select2 v4.0.6rc1 in latest Firefox, Chrome and Safari (Mac).

 #### Installation